mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Pirate Party of Catalonia](https://en.wikipedia.org/w/index.php?title=Pirate_Party_of_Catalonia&oldid=1195753686) - Pirates of Catalonia (Catalan: Pirates de Catalunya, PIRATA.CAT) is a political party in Catalonia.
+The party is based on the model of the Swedish Pirate Party and is a member of the Pirate Parties International, it supports intellectual property reform, open access to culture and knowledge, transparency and direct democracy.The party was founded in...

 - [Mystery Seeker](https://en.wikipedia.org/w/index.php?title=Mystery_Seeker&oldid=1146656552) - Mystery Seeker was a website based on the Google search engine. that until November 30, 2009 had been known as Mystery Google.
 The WHOIS domain name record for mysterygoogle.com was created on 10 February 2009 with registrant Google Inc, but since February 26, 2017 it has had no website.
 The website has been featured in a number of technology blog...

 - [Reverse Polish notation](https://en.wikipedia.org/w/index.php?title=Reverse_Polish_notation&oldid=1199898249) - Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to prefix or Polish notation (PN), in which operators precede their operands.
 The notation does not need any parentheses for as long as each op...